Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I’m sure if you’ve spent any time at all researching the Rancilio Silvia, or the Gaggia Classic, you’ll be familiar with the term temperature surfing.

-It’s the opposite way around with the Gaggia classic even though.
-With the classic I find that if you wait for the steam light to indicate steam is ready, you tend to run out of steam due to the tiny boiler, but if you start much sooner you have decent power for longer.
+It’s the opposite way around with the Gaggia classic though.
+With the classic I find that if you wait for the steam light to indicate steam is ready, you tend to run out of steam due to the tiny boiler, however if you start much sooner you have decent power for longer.

 Grinding & puck prep